SQream/sqream_docs/getting_started/client_drivers/jdbc/index.rst

    * - ``accessToken``
      - Mandatory
      - None
-     - The generated access token when creating a new client in the **Access Token Management** section, under :ref:`Settings<>`.
+     - A BLUE client access token
    * - ``fetchSize``
      - Optional
      - ``true``
      - Enables on-demand loading, and defines double buffer size for the result.
 The ``fetchSize`` parameter is rounded according to chunk size.
 For example, ``fetchSize=1`` loads one row and is rounded to one chunk.
-If the ``fetchSize`` is 100,600, a chunk size of 100,000 loads, and is rounded to, two chunks.
+If the ``fetchSize`` is 100,600, a chunk size of 100,000 loads, and is rounded to, two chunks
    * - ``insertBuffer``
      - Optional
      - ``true``
      -  Defines the bytes size for inserting a buffer before flushing data to the server.
-Clients running a parameterized insert (network insert) can define the amount of data to collect before flushing the buffer.
+Clients running a parameterized insert (network insert) can define the amount of data to collect before flushing the buffer
    * - ``loggerLevel``
      - Optional
      - ``true``
-     -  Defines the logger level as either ``debug`` or ``trace``.
+     -  Defines the logger level as either ``debug`` or ``trace``
    * - ``logFile``
      - Optional
      - ``true``
      -  Enables the file appender and defines the file name.
-The file name can be set as either the file name or the file path.
+The file name can be set as either the file name or the file path

 Sample Java Program